AtYourService is an online Marketplace for Local Services like Photographers, Handymen, Tutors or Lawyers and was launched in November 2012.

 At Ideas2life we have a passion for great people.
 Our team consists of hard working, Fast Learning, Dedicated team players who have a constant itch to “create”.

-The Ideas2life team currently consists of 10 full time team members (who of course own shares of the company) and 6 part time team members.
+The Ideas2life team currently consists of 15 full time team members (who own or are on the road to own shares of the company) and 3 part time team members.

 That’s not as easy as it sounds though.